gabormihucz/minicooper/README.md

 - Currently the website has been tested on Debian-based Linux and on Windows environments
 - The app works on Windows and UNIX-based systems as well
-- In order to accurately create templates in template editor, the scale of display should be set to 100%, to check what scale is at use, check Swtings/Dispaly/Scale and Layout

 ## Deployment guide: